Indy Neidell: World War Two

-With The Great War project coming to a close in November 2018, Indy Neidell and Spartacus Olsson prepared for an equivalent YouTube project focusing on World War II, which they would produce themselves through their own TimeGhost channel (unlike The Great War) with a projected start date for September 1, 2018.
+With The Great War project coming to a close in November 2018, Indy Neidell and Spartacus Olsson prepared for an equivalent YouTube project focusing on World War II, which they would produce themselves through their own TimeGhost channel (unlike The Great War) with a projected start date for 1 September 2018.
 Accounting for the war's longer duration and larger scope for this independent project without the participation of Mediakraft Networks, it is a collaboration of various channels: TimeGhost will focus on a weekly series on the general historical events of the war in the European and Pacific Theatres of the war.
-To raise the seed money for this project, there has been a successful Kickstarter campaign which raised €54,380 ($63,816).
+To raise the money need for the project, a successful Kickstarter campaign was launched which raised $63,816 (€54,380).
 With those funds available, a new studio was built from the ground up in its own building and arrangements were made with media providers such as Reuters News Service for archival footage.

 The series also has an Instagram account which runs parallel to it and follows the events of World War II on a day-by-day basis.
 The series also has a Twitter account which follows the events of the World War II, with discussions on relevant parallels drawn between World War II and the present as well as myth-busting common misconceptions.
-As of January 2, 2023, the YouTube channel had received 138,000,000+ views and has over 783,000 subscribers.
+As of 15 August 2024, the YouTube channel has received more than 308 million views and has over 1.12 million subscribers.

+The World War II project officially ended on September 2, 2024, 79 years after the signing of the Japanese Instrument of Surrender which ended World War II.

 Sabaton

 In February 2019, Neidell teamed up with Swedish heavy metal band Sabaton for a project called Sabaton History, for which he is the host and writer.
 The series documents the historical events surrounding the band's songs.
-He also portrayed T. E. Lawrence in the music video for Sabaton's song "Seven Pillars of Wisdom" and Adrian Carton de Wiart in the music video for Sabaton's song "The Unkillable Soldier".
+He also portrayed T. E. Lawrence in the music video for Sabaton's song "Seven Pillars of Wisdom" and Adrian Carton de Wiart in the music video for their song "The Unkillable Soldier".

+The Korean War

+On June 25, 2024, Neidell launched the third real-time series, this time covering the Korean War.

 Personal life

 Neidell left the United States in January 1993, living in New York City prior to moving to Europe.
 He lived in Prague for several years before leaving the city.
-After leaving Prague, Indy spent time living in Budapest, Istanbul, London and Edinburgh before eventually moving to Stockholm in 1996 where he has lived since.
+After leaving Prague, Indy spent time living in Budapest, Istanbul, London and Edinburgh before eventually moving to Stockholm in 1996, where he has lived since.
 He has dual citizenship of the United States and Sweden.
 Neidell is a member of the European chapter of the Society for American Baseball Research and a supporter of the Houston Astros.